 We’ve done some night photography on a whim, but in hindsight realized it takes a some astronomy knowledge to capture great star photos.
 P.S.
 I also did some sports photography back in college, which was a disaster, because I didn’t understand the sport and could never follow the ball.
 I am hoping in the coming year with a better understanding of the stars, we can take some rad photos of them.

 To helps us plan for the year, we’ve put together a calendar of stargazing events, new moons, full moons, and more.
 That way, we can plan each trip accordingly to get the best results.
-Here are the stargazing events that you should mark on your calendars!
+Here are the astronomy events that you should mark on your calendars!

 Also, it helps to ask to go with some already knowledgeable folks or attend a star party.